Ulviyya Fataliyeva

 Ulviyya Fataliyeva (Ülviyyə Fətəliyeva; born 3 August 1996) is an Azerbaijani chess player who holds the title of International Master.
+She won the European Women's Individual Chess Championship in 2024.

 Biography

-Ganja chess school alumni.
-Ulviyya Fataliyeva participated in Azerbaijani Girls' Championships and won this tournament in 2011 (age category U20).
+Fataliyeva attended Ganja chess school.
+Ulviyya Fataliyeva participated in the Azerbaijani Girls' Championships (U20) and won this tournament in 2011, at age 14.
 Also she participated in European Youth Chess Championships and World Youth Chess Championships.
 In 2010 in Batumi Ulviyya Fataliyeva won European Youth Chess Championship in Girls U14 age category.
 In 2014 she won European Youth Chess Championship in Girls U18 age category.
 In 2017 she won silver medal in Azerbaijani Women Chess Championship (tournament won Gunay Mammadzada), and won silver medal for Azerbaijan chess club Odlar Yurdu in team competition and individual silver medal in 22nd European Chess Club Cup for Women.

 Ulviyya Fataliyeva played for Azerbaijan in the 42nd Chess Olympiad (women) in Baku (2016), World Women's Team Chess Championship in Khanty-Mansiysk (2017), and two European Women's Team Chess Championships (2015, 2017).
+In 2018 she participated in the 43rd Chess Olympiad, where her team reached the 10th place in the final score.
+In 2022 she received a silver medal at the 44th Chess Olympiad for her result at the reserve board; the team ended at 7th place.

 In August 2022 in Prague she won bronze medal in European Women's Individual Chess Championship.

-In 2014, she was awarded the FIDE Woman International Master (WIM) title and received the FIDE Woman Grandmaster (WGM) title three year later.
+In 2014, she was awarded the FIDE Woman International Master (WIM) title and received the FIDE Woman Grandmaster (WGM) title three years later.